hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 # Regular Expressions

 Regular expressions (sometimes referred to as regex) are a string of characters that can be used as a pattern to match against.
 This can be very helpful when searching through a file, particularly in conjunction with `sed`, `grep` or `awk`.
 Since we have an understanding of `grep` from previous workshops we are going to use `grep` and the `catch.txt` file that we downloaded to demonstrate the principles of regular expressions.
 As we said though, many of these principles are also useful in `sed` and `awk`.

+## Learning Objectives

+The learning objectives for this lessons:
+- Differentiate between single and double quotes in `bash`
+- Implement regular expressions to within `grep`

+## Getting Started

 Before we get started, let's take a briefly look at the `catch.txt` file in a `less` buffer in order to get an idea of what the file looks like:

 ```
 less catch.txt